zeebo/Godef/README.md

 #### Sublime Package Control

-If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control) you can simply install Sublime Reader by searching for `Godef` in the package listing.
+If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control) you can simply install this plugin by searching for `Godef` in the package listing.

 #### Manual Install